-Findings Supporting Evidence Teachers are giving the time to collaborate, during our late I-pad cart start Wednesdays, within their content areas and PLC teams to develop unit plans, common assessments, communicate Elmo best practices and evaluate student progress.
-Teachers also work with other teachers to develop cross curricular Educational videos/dvd activities to help engage students more effectively.
-There is a district and schoolwide focus on the 4C's of critical thinking, 4C rubric collaboration, communication, and creativity, which is leading to use of a variety of instructional strategies.
-The 4C Teacher tube rubric provided to staff is a useful tool in self-assessing these strategies.
-Prezi PowerPoint All Hesperia High School teachers are credentialed in their subject matter and receive regular professional development quizlet.com on research-based instructional strategies.
-This includes the integrated use of multimedia and technology through Defined STEM various online programs and technology-based strategies.
-Teachers use these technologies to differentiate instruction, Responders create engaging lessons, and assist students in being current with our changing technological world.
-These strategies are Turnitin.com also used to enrich student learning and to provide equal access to current technology.
-Technology such as the Elmo, Computer Lab responders and iPads allow teachers to get instant feedback iTunes U on student progress and allows students to evaluate their own learning.
+Findings Supporting Evidence Teachers are giving the time to collaborate, during our late start Wednesdays, within their content areas and PLC teams to develop unit plans, common assessments, communicate best practices and evaluate student progress.
+Teachers also work with other teachers to develop cross curricular activities to help engage students more effectively.
+There is a district and schoolwide focus on the 4Cs of critical thinking, collaboration, communication, and creativity, which is leading to use of a variety of instructional strategies.
+The 4C rubric provided to staff is a useful tool in self-assessing these strategies.
+I-pad cart Elmo Educational videos/dvd 4C rubric Teacher tube Prezi PowerPoint All Hesperia High School teachers are credentialed in their subject matter and receive regular professional development quizlet.com on research-based instructional strategies.
+This includes the integrated use of multimedia and technology through various Defined STEM online programs and technology-based strategies.
+Teachers use these technologies to differentiate instruction, create Responders engaging lessons, and assist students in being current with our changing technological world.
+These strategies are also Turnitin.com used to enrich student learning and to provide equal access to current technology.
+Technology such as the Elmo, Computer Lab responders and iPads allow teachers to get instant feedback on student progress and allows students to evaluate their iTunes U own learning.
 Defined STEM is a website that allows access TED Talks to current STEM ideologies and lesson plans that allows teachers to collaborate across multiple subjects and across Khan Academy curriculum.
 HHS has also invested in a subscription to www.turnitin.com.
 It is used to hold students in all classes Blogger accountable to the district and site plagiarism policy.
-Teachers use it to efficiently check student's originality of Google Voice their work as well as to improve student writing in the form SpellingCity.com of grammar and to check for their understanding of the material.
+Teachers use it to efficiently check student's originality of Google Voice their work as well as to improve student writing in the form of grammar and to check for their understanding of the SpellingCity.com material.
 An online sticky note program is used to PLC minutes brainstorm collaboratively among students during assignments.
 For example, it is used to assist in the writing of a rough draft, an exit slip, and for group projects and discussion.